Where to Stay in Porto, Portugal — A Guide to the Best Areas and Hotels

 4. Pestana Vintage Porto Hotel | Luxury hotel

-In a 16th-century building, the Pestana Vintage Porto Hotel is one of the top places to stay in Porto.
+In a 16th-century building, the Pestana Vintage Porto Hotel is one of Porto’s top places to stay.
 The privileged location in Praça da Ribeira overlooks the Douro River and the town of Vila Nova de Gaia.

 Close by, you will find the Torre dos Clérigos and the Porto Cathedral, both within walking distance.

-And even though it is in a busy area, the rooms are double-paned with anti-noise windows, giving more comfort and tranquility to the guests.
+Even though it is in a busy area, the rooms are double-paned with anti-noise windows, giving guests more comfort and tranquility.

 👉 Check out rates and availability on Booking.com | Hotels.com | Expedia